Holoubkov: History

 The first written mention of Holoubkov is from 1379, when the village was a property of the Rosenberg family.
 Iron ore was mined in the surrounding forests.
 During the Thirty Years' War, Holoubkov was destroyed and abandoned.
 After the war, the village was rebuilt and a blast furnace was founded here in 1662.
 The railway was built in 1862, which helped further development of Holoubkov.
 In 1886, the blast furnace was shut down and gradually an engineering plant was established in its place.

 Economy

 Holoubkov is known for the production of machine tools.
 The first manual lathe was made here in 1840.
 The production of lathes and drills continues to this day.
 Since 2000, the factory in Holoubkov has belonged to the German group Weiler GmbH.

 Transport

-The D5 motorway from Prague to Plzeň passes through the northern part of the territory.
+The D5 motorway from Prague to Plzeň runs through the northern part of the territory.

 Holoubkov is located on the railway line Plzeň–Beroun.